The Fragility of Optimized Bandit Algorithms: Proofs for Section

-\proof{Proof of Proposition \ref{prop4}.} We first address the case of continuous distributions.
-Let $L$ be the (assumed finite) infimum of the support of the distributions in (\ref{model}).
-Then for some $l > L$ with $l - L$ small (which will be made precise later), we have by the definition of convex conjugation:
+\proof{Proof of Proposition \ref{prop4}.} Let $X$ be a random variable with distribution $P$.
+We first address the case in which $P$ assigns zero probability mass to the (finite) infimum of its support, which we denote by $L$.
+For $l > L$, we have by the definition of convex conjugation: